MicrosoftDocs/power-pages-docs/power-pages-docs/admin/cookies.md

 # Cookies in Power Pages

 A cookie is a small file sent from the web site to visitor's device by the browser.
-A single web session may use multiple cookies.
+A single web session can use multiple cookies.

 Power Pages also use cookies to store information for various purposes.
 The following table describes the cookies that Power Pages uses, and their lifetime.